top of page

 Please make sure that the inner tubes and tyres fit your bike!
 You may need different sized inner tubes for your wider gravel tyres.

-MECHANIC BIKE SHOP
+MECHANIC & TRAVELLING BIKE SHOP

-The events have an experienced bike mechanic for the duration, he is there to help solve problems and try to fix the unfixable.
-He will have some spare parts plus inner tubes and gas cannisters.
+The mechanic will have some spare parts plus inner tubes and gas cannisters.
 If this equipment is needed it will be noted and charged to you after the event.
+Acting like an travelling event shop.

 CO2 Gas Cannisters: please note that some airlines allow the transportation of two CO2 gas cannisters but not all.
 Please check your own airlines regulations before flying.